 The process is similar to adoption that is organized before birth; nevertheless, we’re here to give you the adoption process rundown.

-In this article, we’ll explain how to give a baby up for adoption after birth.
+In this article, we’ll explain how to place a baby with an adoptive family after birth after birth.

-How to Give a Baby Up for Adoption After Birth: A Step-By-Step Guide
+How to Place a Baby With an Adoptive Family After Birth: A Step-By-Step Guide

 As said before, adoption is perfectly legal after the birth of the child.